 - Miscellaneous: Treat all other miscellaneous items as you would meat that was in the refrigerator.

 Freezer Food Safety Tips

-If food is in your freezer, it has a whole different set of guidelines to throwing it out.
+If food is in your freezer, it has a whole different set of guidelines for deciding when to throw it out.
 In fact, certain foods can even be refrozen after it reaches a certain temperature.
 Here are your food safety tips for your freezer food:

 - Dairy: As long as it remains cold to the touch, it is safe to consume.
 If they are only partially thawed, they can be refrozen when the power comes back on.

-- Fruit and Vegetables: As long as it doesn’t smell, it’s safe to eat.
+- Fruit and Vegetables: As long as it doesn’t smell, they may be safe to eat.
 However, once totally thawed for 6 hours, you will want to throw your vegetables out.